voorhoede/plek/website/docs/guide/getting-started.md

 # Getting started

 ## Continuous integration
 Plek runs from a continuous integration (CI) service as a command line tool (CLI).
-Plek uses the environment variables and files available in the CI.
+Plek uses the environment variables and files available in the CI to deploy and integrate.

 ## Installation
 ### GitHub